Everything below helped us grow our blog traffic from 50,000 to 380,000 monthly search visits in less than two years.

-In other words, it makes the daunting technical stuff less daunting.
+In short, it makes the technical stuff less daunting.

-If you’re not using WordPress or any of the other CMS’ supported by Yoast, then head over to Google and look for the “best SEO plugin for [your CMS].”
+If you’re not using WordPress or any other CMS’ supported by Yoast, then head over to Google and search for the best SEO plugin for your CMS.

 2. Create a sitemap

-Sitemaps tell search engines where to find the important content on your site (which they can then crawl and index).
+Sitemaps tell search engines where to find the content on your site so they can easily crawl and index your pages.

 You can usually find yours at yourdomain.com/sitemap.xml.

-Robots.txt is a plain text file that instructs search engines where they can and can’t go on your site.
-It will look something like this:
+Robots.txt is a plain text file that tells search engines where they can and can’t go on your site.

 4. Install Google Analytics